Algorithm Design: A Fairness-Accuracy Frontier: Framework

 \end{definition}

 That is, group $g$'s error is the average loss for members of group $g$.
-For example, if the type $Y$ is binary and $\ell(d,y)= \mathbbm{1}(d\neq y)$, then $e_g(a)$ is the total probability of a type I or type II error.
+For example, if the type $Y$ is binary and we consider the misclassification loss function $\ell(d,y)= \mathbbm{1}(d\neq y)$, then $e_g(a)$ is the total probability of a type I or type II error.
 Other loss functions may put different weights on different kinds of errors.
 We view the choice of the right loss function as application-specific, and demonstrate results that hold for arbitrary $\ell$.

-Each algorithm $a$ implies a pair of group errors $(e_r(a),e_b(a))$.
+Each algorithm $a$ implies a pair of group errors $(e_r(a),e_b(a))$, and we denote this vector by $e(a)$.
 Throughout this paper, we use an \emph{improvement in accuracy} to mean a reduction in both group errors, and an \emph{improvement in fairness} to mean a reduction in the absolute difference between the group errors.\footnote{This formulation is consistent with much of the literature on algorithmic fairness, but does not take into account all important fairness considerations.
 For example, perfect prediction of criminal offense ($Y$) by the algorithm for both groups does not address historical inequities that have shaped differential base rates of $Y$ across groups.
 Moreover, as \citet{KasyAbebe} point out, an algorithm that is fair in the narrow context of one decision may perpetuate or exacerbate inequalities within a larger context.
-We leave to future work the interesting question of how these algorithmic design decisions might impact decisions in a larger dynamic game.} This approach nests many of the various fairness criteria that have been proposed in the literature (see \citet{AlgFairSurvey} for a recent survey) as a particular choice of a loss function.
-For example, if the type $Y$ is binary and $\ell(d,y)= \mathbbm{1}(d\neq y)$, then $e_r(g)=e_b(g)$ corresponds to equality of misclassification rates, while if $\ell(d,y)=\mathbbm{1}(d=1, y=0)$ then $e_r(g)=e_b(g)$ corresponds to equality of false positive rates \citep{KMR,chouldechova}.
-See Appendix \ref{sec:FairCriteria} for further details and examples.
+We leave to future work the interesting question of how these algorithmic design decisions might impact decisions in a larger dynamic game.} This approach nests many of the fairness criteria that have been proposed in the literature by adopting a particular choice of a loss function (see \citet{AlgFairSurvey} for a recent survey of these criteria).
+For example, if the type $Y$ is binary and $\ell(d,y)= \mathbbm{1}(d\neq y)$, then $e_r(g)=e_b(g)$ corresponds to equality of misclassification rates.
+See Appendix \ref{sec:FairCriteria} for further details and examples.\footnote{For instance, we can accommodate equality of false positive/negative rates \citep{KMR,chouldechova} by letting the loss function depend on group identity.}